esvhd/notes/ML/trees.md

 finding the most efficient bundle is NP-hard... `lightgbm` uses an approximating algo to tolerat a certain degree of overlap $\gamma$ within a feature bundle.

+## GOSS - Gradient-based One-Side Sampling

+Data instances that have large gradient contribute to larger information gain.
+An instance with smaller gradient implies that the error is small and therefore the model is well trained w.r.t. this instance.

+Therefore, when down-sampling the data, in order to retain the accuracy of info gain estimation, we should prefer to keep those instances with larger gradients (pre-defined level, or top percentile), and only randomly drop those instances with small gradients.

+ We cannot simply drop all instances with small gradients, since this changes the data distribution.

+ Specifically, GOSS firstly sorts the data samples based on `abs(gradient)` and selects the top `a * 100%`.
+Then it randomly samples `b * 100%` from the rest of the data.
+After that, GOSS amplifies the sampled data with small gradients by a constant of $\frac{1-a}{b}$ when calculating the info gain.

+## EFB - Exclusive Feature Bundling

+In sparse feature space, many features are mutually exclusive, i.e. they never take nonzero values simultaneously.
+We can safely bundle exclusive features into a single feature.
+This is called EFB.

+With this, the complexity of histogram building changes from `O(#data * #features)` to `O(#data * #bundles)`.

+However, `lightgbm` paper showed that partitioning features into a smallest number of exclusive bundles is NP-hard.
+EFB uses a greedy algo that works well in practice.
+Time complexity of this algo is $O(\#features^2)$.